NBISweden/module-metadata-dm-practices/_episodes/04-data-dictionary.md

 teaching: 5
 exercises: 20
 questions:
-- "How do to document the standards to use?"
+- "How to document the standards to use?"
 objectives:
 - "To understand how to document the standards and conventions to use for my data"
 keypoints: